Cloudzero/samwise/README.md

     $ samwise deploy --profile <aws profile name> --namespace <namespace>

 Namespace is just a string variable, but it's a required variable and is slightly analogous to `stage`.
-You should use namespace liberally throughout your template wherever you name things to avoid collisions and allow you to deploy multiple instantiations of your stack
+You should use namespace liberally throughout your template wherever you name things to avoid stack collisions and allow you to deploy multiple instantiations of your systems.

 ## Features
 - One line deploy with minimal command line arguments